The Saddle Point Problem of Polynomials

 Since $(x^*, y^*)$ is feasible for \reff{min:F(xy):kt} or \reff{minF:KT:uv}, Condition~\ref{cond:AC:FXYuv} implies Condition~\ref{cond:fix:y*}, which also holds generically.
 The finite convergence of Algorithm~\ref{alg:min:F(xy*)} is summarized as follows.

-\begin{theorem} Assume that \reff{minF(xy*):X} has a minimizer and Condition~\ref{cond:fix:y*} holds.
+\begin{theorem} Assume the optimization problem \reff{minF(xy*):X} has a minimizer and Condition~\ref{cond:fix:y*} holds.
 If each minimizer of \reff{minF(xy*):X} is an isolated critical point, then, for all $k$ big enough, \reff{min<F(xy*),z>} has a minimizer and each of them must satisfy \reff{flatcd:F(x):X}. \end{theorem}

 The proof of Theorem~\ref{thm:min:F(xy*)} will be given in Section~\ref{sc:proof}.
-We would like remark that every minimizer of \reff{minF(x):phipsi:y*} is an isolated critical point of \reff{minF(xy*):X}, when $F,g,h$ are generic.
+We would like to remark that every minimizer of \reff{minF(x):phipsi:y*} is an isolated critical point of \reff{minF(xy*):X}, when $F,g,h$ are generic.
 This is implied by Theorem~\ref{thm:Cktpt:fnt}.